-Atal Innovation Mission (AIM) is an initiative by Government of India to promote culture of entrepreneurship and innovation across the nation.
-Atal Innovation Mission is setup by National Institution of Transforming India (NITI) Aayog to promote the entrepreneurial requirements for the future years.
+Atal Innovation Mission (AIM) is an initiative by the Government of India to promote a culture of entrepreneurship and innovation across the nation.
+Atal Innovation Mission is set up by the National Institution of Transforming India (NITI) Aayog to promote entrepreneurial requirements for the future years.
 AIM works for the establishment and development of an ecosystem of entrepreneurship at various levels that include SMEs, MSMEs, corporates, NGOs, higher secondary schools, and science and engineering institutions.
-AIM plans to establish and promotes Small Business Innovation Research and Development (SBIR) at national scale for the Start-ups, SMEs and Micro Small and Medium Enterprises (MSMEs).
-Atal Innovation Mission start date is April 26th, 2018.
+AIM plans to establish and promotes Small Business Innovation Research and Development (SBIR) at a national scale for Startups, SMEs, and Micro Small and Medium Enterprises (MSMEs).
+Atal Innovation Mission’s start date is April 26th, 2018.

 5 Key Activities of Atal Innovation Mission